-- With Time Step 0 set active in the Treeview, and with no features selected, click the right-hand mouse button in a blank part of the view window and select Contours to add the contours layer to the Treeview. - Select Displacement from the Entity drop down list and PRES from the component drop down list. - Select the Contour Range tab and set the Interval to 250 - Click the OK button to display contours of the undrained pore pressure distribution (Time step 0) immediately after the loading is applied.
+- With Time Step 0 set active in the Treeview, and with no features selected, click the right-hand mouse button in a blank part of the view window and select Contours to add the contours layer to the Treeview. - Select Displacement from the Entity drop down list and PRES from the component drop down list. - Select the Appearance tab and for the Classic contour type press the Set button and set the Interval to 250 - Click the OK button to exit the dialog, and again to display contours of the undrained pore pressure distribution (Time step 0) immediately after the loading is applied.